alexvoss/mkdocs-material-fork/docs/support.md

 ## Sponsoring support

-If you have questions about Insiders or are considering to become a sponsor,
+If you have questions about Insiders or are considering becoming a sponsor,
 @katharinalisalin is here to help.
 She handles all non-technical sponsorship-related inquiries and is happy to provide the guidance you need.
 Feel free to contact her at sponsors@squidfunk.com.